Our rankings focus on cities with populations over 400,000, of which there are 43, and are based on our proprietary metric using these 9 factors:

 (Note: The data above is for the metro area, though we did include the population of each city.)

-Now that you've gone through this list, you've probably noticed that "big cities" like New York and Chicago were not included, mostly because of high living costs, steep tuition prices, and more intense job competition.
-The top ranking cities on this list generally offer strong job prospects within a moderate cost of living community, and include a high influx of young professionals who are shaking things up and energizing the social scene.
+Now that you've gone through this list, you've probably noticed that "big cities" like New York and Chicago were not included, mostly because of high living costs, steep tuition prices, and more intense career competition.
+The top ranking cities on this list generally offer favorable employment rates within a moderate cost of living community, and include a high influx of young professionals who are shaking things up and energizing the social scene.

 If you're looking for vibrant Millennial living, look beyond the few cities that most people flock to, and think about the unique off-campus and post-graduation experiences that these "under the radar" hubs can provide.